This honey mustard walnut crusted salmon makes the perfect weeknight meal!

 How To Make Honey Mustard Walnut Crusted Salmon

 1/2 cup finely chopped walnuts

 2 teaspoons finely chopped parsley

 Preheat the oven to 425°F.

-Spray a baking dish with avocado oil or olive oil spray.
-Place salmon in the baking dish.
+Spray a baking dish or baking sheet with avocado oil or any other cooking spray.
+Place salmon skin side down in the baking dish.

 In a small bowl, whisk together the mustard and honey.
-Spread the honey mustard over the salmon fillets.
+Spread the honey mustard over each piece of salmon.